- Explore Your Options

 Yet, college fairs can also be chaotic and overwhelming.
 If you are not aware of what to expect, you might leave the fair more confused about where to apply to college than when you entered.
-How do you make the most of your time at a college fair?
-We recommend you follow some of these do’s and don’ts.
+How do you make the most of your time -- and stand out to admission reps -- at a college fair?
+Follow some of these do’s and don’ts.

 Do: Decide how you’ll work the room

 Before you attend a college fair, do your research.
 Find out which colleges are attending and where the college representatives you’re interested in meeting are located.
 Create a list of those colleges and visit the ones you’re most interested in first.
 Think about what you know about these colleges already and what more you want to know.